MarcEscandell/ALPypeRL/docs/CommonIssues.rst

 Expect a similar message for ``takeAction(ActionSpace action)``, ``getObservation()`` and ``getReward()``.

-For both case, you might want to review how it is done `here <The AnyLogic Connector>`.
+For both case, you might want to review how it is done :ref:`here <The AnyLogic Connector>`.

 ***********************
 Action Space missmatch